 [Rant] And I don’t think I am the only one.
 Look at the recent success of Spiderman: Homecoming and Black Panther, aside from these being brilliant films they also show heroes after they have been established.
 The audience to these kind of things are used to heroes now, we don’t need to have to see how they came about in order to get a grasp of their character.
 This is the exact reason why I don’t think Ant Man and Doctor Strange are particularly good films, as they just follow the formula set out.
 Whereas Ant Man being hauled from a truck mid-way through Captain America: Civil War just to fight and then disappear again was a fantastic piece of comedy that I believe is far better than the origin we were given.
 I am really looking forward to what happens with all of these established characters in the upcoming Infinity War films, yet cannot help but worry about all of the origin stories we are once again going to have to put up with once it is over.
 [Rant End]

 Anyway, back to Jessica.
 Having a season that focuses a lot of time on the past just felt like they did not have a lot of content to explain the plot of the present.
-I understand that, in this instance, what happened in the past influenced the present, yet I will still tired of it after only a few episodes.
+I understand that, in this instance, what happened in the past influenced the present, yet I was still tired of it after only a few episodes.
 Season two actually has an entire episode set in the past, and it is one of the best episodes of the season, it perfectly explained everything that was going on as-well as reveal to us some character traits that would become important later on, so why did we have to sit through all the other flashbacks and mentions when it was all going to be explained in this episode?

 With that out of the way, onto the good stuff.